 - The older (vintage/Cadmium-laden) Lego® has two slits in the ends of each of the cylindrical “brick-joining” elements; the newer Lego® has no slits in these cylindrical elements.

-- Easiest to spot, (at least with this specific 2 x4 brick size) the older Lego® has no cross-brace in the middle.
+- Easiest to spot, (at least with this specific 2×4 brick size) the older Lego® has no cross-brace in the middle.
 The newer Lego® features a cross-brace in the middle.

-- The older Lego® has sharper edges and less damage (in spite of its age) – and therefore appears to be made of a harder/ stronger (more brittle, slightly less malleable) plastic than the newer Lego®.
+- The older Lego® has sharper edges and less damage (despite its age), therefore it appears to be made of a harder/stronger (more brittle, slightly less malleable) plastic than the newer Lego®.

 A less tangible/precise difference:

-- When you drop the two Lego®s on a surface they make a slightly but definitely different sound; my husband is attributing this to the presence or absence of the cross-brace, but I think it may also be related to the qualities of the plastic; the older Lego® has a sharper “plink” sound, the new Lego® has a duller sound.
+- When you drop the two Lego®s on a surface they make a slightly but uniquely different sound; my husband is attributing this to the presence or absence of the cross-brace, but I think it may also be related to the qualities of the plastic; the older Lego® has a sharper “plink” sound while the new Lego® has a duller sound.

-Continue reading below the image two see the exact XRF readings for both the old (vintage) Lego®s and the new Lego®s.
+Continue reading below the image to see the exact XRF readings for both the old (vintage) Lego®s and the new Lego®s.